sanjar91/Fantastic-Four/Code Analysis.md

 Our code review strategy involved the following activities:
 * Run static analysis tools against the codebase
-* Analysis the static analysis results
+* Analyze the static analysis results
   * Filter the static analysis results to security related areas of concern
   * Identify any patterns and files of interest from the report.
 Identify repeated CVEs
 * Conduct manual code reviews of high level flagged areas of concern in relation to identified CVEs